SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 All right, now that we know how to use `llama.cpp` and tweak runtime parameters, let's learn how to tweak build configuration.
 We already set some generic settings in [chapter about building the `llama.cpp`](#building-the-llama) but we haven't touched any backend-related ones yet.

+Back-end for `llama.cpp` is provided via `ggml` library (created by the same author!).
+This library contains the code for math operations used to run LLMs, and it supports many hardware accelerations that we can enable to get the maximum LLM performance on our hardware.
 Let's start with clearing up the `llama.cpp` repository (and, optionally, making sure that we have the latest commit):

 ```sh